ramizik/ramizzik/README.md

 - 👋 Hi, friend!
 Welcome to my GitHub!
-My name is Ramis & I'm Junior Computer Science student at the University of the Pacific in Stockton, CA.
+I'm Junior Computer Science student at the University of the Pacific in Stockton, CA.
 - 🎮 My concentration is Graphic Design & Gaming.
 Currently, I'm expanding my knowledge in different programming languages.
 - 🌎 Feel free to check out projects I completed so far in "projects" repo!
 I love to collaborate and help the World!
 - 🤝 I'm always open for new challenges!
 You can reach me via DM & Email: r_hasanli@u.pacific.edu